TritonDataCenter/rfd/rfd/0155/README.md

 #### Delete bucket (DELETE /:login/buckets/:bucket)

 Delete a bucket as specified in the HTTP Request-URI.
 A successful response will return an HTTP status code of 204, and no response data.
+If the bucket does not exist then an HTTP status code of 404 is returned.
+If the bucket is not empty the deletion is not performed and an HTTP status code of 409 is returned.

 Sample Request
 ```